-There is a variety of third-party services which Twitch streamers can connect to their accounts to receive donations and activate additional features such as alerts.
+There is a variety of third-party services that Twitch streamers can connect to their accounts to receive donations and activate additional features such as alerts.

 Donorbox is an easy-to-use donation software that allows you to accept donations by credit card, PayPal, and low fee ACH bank transfers.
 Over 30,000 nonprofit organizations use the Donorbox fundraising software.

 You can also add a Twitch donate button to your channel by linking to a secure Donorbox donation page.

 How to get a Twitch Donation Button in 6 Easy Steps:

 Step 2: To link your Donorbox donation form, start by clicking on your Twitch username, and then select “Channel.”